treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

 - Two criteria are joined by the AND operator.

-If your are looking for only one documents that matches the criteria, you can use the findOne() method.
+If you are looking for only one documents that matches the criteria, you can use the findOne() method.

 ```c++
 QVariantMap doc = mongo.findOne(criteria);